 The Great Eastern Japan Earthquake has stimulated a broad public debate on climate and energy policy (Ogimoto and Yamaguchi, 2012).
 While the discussion has centered on energy technologies, the linkages to broader climate change issues have been recognized, too.
 This discourse has led to the prospect of a significant win-win situation.
-As Japan is reconsidering its energy system, anthropogenic greenhouse gas emissions continue to warm climates around the world - with Japan being one of the main contributors.
-Japan has now the opportunity to pursue resilience of its society through a sustainable energy transition that could reduce vulnerability to disasters and climate change (Barrett, 2012).
-One key element of this transition would be the phasing out of nuclear power generation, as it is underway in European countries such as Germany.
-Support for this audacious move comes from more then 25 years of research into high-risk technologies such as nuclear power.
+As Japan reconsiders its energy system, the nation now has the opportunity to pursue societal resilience through an energy transition that could reduce vulnerability to disasters and climate change in the same sweep (Barrett, 2012).
+One key element of this transition would be the phasing out of nuclear power generation, as already underway in European countries like Germany.
+Support for this audacious move comes from more then 25 years of research into high-risk technologies like nuclear power.
 As Perrow (2011, p.
-44) concludes: "Some complex systems with catastrophic potential are just too dangerous to exist, because they cannot be made safe, regardless of human effort".
+44) concludes: "Some complex systems with catastrophic potential are just too dangerous to exist, because they cannot be made safe, regardless of human effort."

-A key component of the solutions portfolio is education in sustainable post-disaster reconstruction and recovery.
-Kazuhiko Takeuchi, one of the case presenters, relayed the University of Tokyo's plan to create new education programs to build capacity in decision-makers, stakeholders, and the public on how to rebuild and maintain sustainable, resilient communities.
+A key component of the solutions portfolio is education on sustainable post-disaster reconstruction and recovery.
+Kazuhiko Takeuchi, another of the Great

+Eastern Japan Earthquake case presenters, relayed the University of Tokyo's plan to create new education programs to build capacity in decision-makers, stakeholders, and the public on how to rebuild and maintain sustainable, resilient communities.